jasonrogena/ma3map-api/README.md

     export MAVEN_OPTS=-Xmx1024m
     mvn exec:java

+If you want the API to be accessible from other hosts, make sure port 8080 is open for incoming TCP connections.
+Add the following rule to your IPv4 iptables rules file:

+    -A INPUT -p tcp -m state --state NEW -m tcp --dport 8080 -j ACCEPT

 This API has already been deployed in a Digital Ocean instance (46.101.42.136).
 The paths endpoint, for instance, can be accessed by calling:

     http://46.101.42.136:8080/ma3map/get-paths?from=-1.264945,36.721226&to=-1.279868,36.818099